ripienaar/free-for-dev/README.md

   * [Grapedrop](https://grapedrop.com/) — Responsive, powerful, SEO-optimized web page builder based on GrapesJS Framework.
 Free for the first five pages, unlimited custom domains, all features, and simple usage.
   * [Mastershot](https://mastershot.app) - Completely free browser-based video editor.
 No watermark, up to 1080p export options.
   * [Unicorn Platform](https://unicornplatform.com/) - Effortless landing page builder with hosting.
 One website for free.
-  * [react-favicon.com](https://react-favicon.com/) - Generate Favicons for your website using React and JSX using any font and icon library.
   * [SVGmix.com](https://www.svgmix.com/) - Massive repository of 300K+ of free SVG icons, collections, and brand logos.
 It has a simple vector editing program right in the browser for quick file editing.
   * [svgrepo.com](https://www.svgrepo.com/) - Explore, search, and find the best-fitting icons or vectors for your projects using various vector libraries.
 Download free SVG Vectors for commercial use.
   * [haikei.app](https://www.haikei.app/) - Haikei is a web app to generate unique SVG shapes, backgrounds, and patterns – ready to use with your design tools and workflow.
-  * [Canva](https://canva.com) - Free online design tool to create visual content.
+  * [Canva](https://www.canva.com) - Free online design tool to create visual content.
   * [Superdesigner](https://superdesigner.co) - A collection of free design tools to create unique backgrounds, patterns, shapes, images, and more with just a few clicks.
   * [TeleportHQ](https://teleporthq.io/) - Low-code Front-end Design & Development Platform.
 TeleportHQ is the collaborative front-end platform to instantly create and publish headless static websites.
 Three free projects, unlimited collaborators, and free code export.
   * [vector.express](https://vector.express) — Convert your AI, CDR, DWG, DXF, EPS, HPGL, PDF, PLT, PS and SVG vector fast and easily.